demotomohiro/remocolab/README.md

 * If you use TurboVNC:
 10. Wait for remocolab setup TurboVNC (about 2 minutes)
-11. When VNC password is displayed, run TurboVNC server, set server address to ``localhost:1`` and connect
+11. When VNC password is displayed, run TurboVNC viewer on your local machine, set server address to ``localhost:1`` and connect.
 12. Then, password will be asked.
 Copy & paste that VNC password to your TurboVNC viewer.

 ## How to run OpenGL applications